mhertel278/MechaCar_Statistical_Analysis/README.md

  ### Deliverable 2: Summary Statistics on Suspension Coils

  The company requested summary statistics on the weight capacity of the suspension coils produced accross different manufacturing lots.
-Specifically, the company wished to determine if the the variance in PSI exceeds the maximum allowable variance of 100 according to the design specifications.
+Specifically, the company wished to determine if the the variance in Weight Capacity exceeds the maximum allowable variance of 100 psi according to the design specifications.

  A summary of all coils produced shows that the variance in PSI does not exceed 100: